School of Rhetoric

 At Annapolis, the School of Rhetoric encompasses grades 9 – 12 and brings together a diverse community of students and faculty devoted to the love of learning, the cultivation of wisdom and eloquence, and the pursuit of life’s most important questions.
 Our unique approach to high school education includes:

-- The Great Conversation: School of Rhetoric curricula introduce students to their intellectual and spiritual heritage by a direct encounter with the greatest primary texts and authors in the Western intellectual tradition.
-As part of the interdisciplinary humanities core, students read, write about, and discuss the most foundational works of literature, politics, theology, and philosophy — from antiquity to the present — in small, dynamic, seminar-style classes.
+- The Great Conversation: School of Rhetoric teachers invite students to explore their intellectual and spiritual heritage by encountering the greatest books and most inspiring figures of Western Civilization.
+As part of the interdisciplinary humanities core, students read, write about, and discuss the books and figures that built our world in small, dynamic, seminar-style classes.

 - Faith Seeking Understanding: Balancing excellent academics with the formation of Christian character, students are given the unique opportunity to participate in an academic community where questions of faith and reason are taken seriously and discussed openly.

-- Wisdom & Eloquence: With smaller classes, block scheduling, and high levels of interaction with teachers, students in the School of Rhetoric are challenged to go deep into subject matter using the Socratic Method of questioning and discussion-based classroom techniques.
-Engaged discussions, persuasive student presentations, and lively classroom debates challenge each student to think critically and speak persuasively to justify their beliefs.
+- Wisdom & Eloquence: Students in the School of Rhetoric are challenged to go deep into subject matter using the Socratic Method of questioning and discussion-based classroom techniques.
+Every class uses discussions, student presentations, and lively classroom debates challenge each student to think critically and speak persuasively to justify their beliefs, even math class.

-- Passion for Learning, Prepared for Life: Whether in the interdisciplinary humanities core, the lab sciences, or Annapolis’ unique math mastery classes, School of Rhetoric students move beyond the mind-numbing teach to the test, “cram, pass, forget” cycle to a real passion for learning that prepares them for the rigors of college and life beyond.
+- Passion for Learning, Prepared for Life: Whether in the interdisciplinary humanities core, the lab sciences, or Annapolis’ mastery-based math classes, School of Rhetoric students are taught to think in a way that applys to all areas of life, not merely passing college entrance tests.